Managing Sophisticated Food Supply Chains in the E-Commerce, Omni-Channel Era

 Because consumers have more choices than ever, logistics and warehouse providers need to deal with an increasing number of SKUs while also being able to pick and pack them quickly and track where they are going.

-Dave Bushee, vice president of logistics technology for Penske Logistics, said the key to success can be communicating with customers to understand when and how SKUs are changing and how to best manage them.
+Dave Bushee, senior vice president of logistics technology for Penske Logistics, said the key to success can be communicating with customers to understand when and how SKUs are changing and how to best manage them.
 "We work with our customers to manage SKUs, and it is one of the most difficult tasks that many manufacturers and retailers have," he said.

 Bushee said Penske works diligently with customers to identify new SKUs, which ideally will be done well ahead of when the new merchandise arrives in the warehouse.
 "We try to work with our customer to identify SKUs, capture the relevant information and make recommendations.
 Then we do the necessary work to receive it, slot it, pick it and ship it in the appropriate manner."